 What is the Bile?

 Bile is a bitter fluid of brown or yellow color secreted by the gallbladder.
-Because of its bitter taste, it is also used in the English language as a word for bitter and since another meaning of bile is anger, irritability and ill temper, it can also be used to denote anger, as in, “He was full of bile.”
-Another word for bile is “gall” which carries the meaning of impudence, insolence, audacity and shamelessness.
+Because of its bitter taste, it is also used in the English language as a word for bitter and since another meaning of bile is anger, irritability, and ill-temper, it can also be used to denote anger, as in, “He was full of bile.”
+Another word for bile is “gall” which carries the meaning of impudence, insolence, audacity, and shamelessness.
 “He had a lot of gall to do that!”
-It also can refer to bitterness of spirit.
+It also can refer to the bitterness of spirit.

 Where is Bile Made

 Bile is a fluid made by the cells of the liver but is stored in the gallbladder.
 An adult liver produces from 400 ml to 1000 ml or 1 liter of bile daily.
 It is made up of 85% water and a combination of bile salts, phospholipids, and cholesterol.
 Electrolytes, minerals, proteins, and bilirubin are also part of the mix.
 Bilirubin is the waste product from the breakdown of old blood cells that are excreted via the bile.
 It is the bilirubin that gives bile its brown or yellowish color.

 Emulsification of fats is the bile function it is mostly known for.
 As seen in the diagram on the right, bile acts as a detergent on fat molecules which helps to break them down into smaller parts for absorption.

 But this underrated player in the human body actually contributes much more than that to the process of digestion and metabolism.
 For a list of bile salt functions, click here.